Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Emergence in Earth-Mediated Matter

 At the simplest level, environmental training occurs under persistent unidirectional shear.
 This happens most clearly in river flows, where repeated stresses promote collisional sorting \cite{Claire2022threshold,jerolmack2007conditions, masteller2024fluvial} and the emergence of load-bearing clusters \cite{church2006bed,Frey2011BedloadGranular} and streamwise fabrics \cite{cunez2022strain} that resist entrainment.
+The onset of grain motion is classically governed by the Shields number, $\theta = \tau/(\Delta\rho gd)$, where $\tau$ is the shear stress, $\Delta\rho$ is the density difference between particles and the surrounding fluid, $g$ is the acceleration due to gravity, and $d$ is the average particle diameter.
+The parameter $\theta$ is thus the ratio of fluid shear stress to the submerged gravitational stress on a grain.
+Environmental training modifies $\theta$ itself, where the subcritical flows compact the bed and imprint anisotropic fabric, raising the critical Shields number for entrainment; a direct mechanical readout of stored memory.
 Analogous shear signatures are imprinted in fault gouge, where granular textures record cycles of slip \cite{houdoux2021micro,dorostkar2019grain}.
 On the next level, alternating wetting and drying provides a complementary chemo-mechanical training \cite{kleber2021dynamics}; capillary cementation during drying and swelling or softening upon rewetting drive the system far from equilibrium, producing aggregates \cite{seiphoori2020formation}, crusts \cite{routh2013drying, licsandru2023evaporative}, and desiccation crack networks \cite{goehring2014cracking}.
 In temperate soils rich in clays and organic matter, repeated cycles and ongoing biophysical agitation produce robust millimeter-scale aggregates \cite{tisdall1982organic}, representing a natural form of granulation.
 More generally, wetting–drying cycles draw heterogeneous particles into contact, while persistent mechanical and biological stirring prune unstable configurations, stabilizing isolated clusters that seed higher-order structure.\\

 \textsl{Memory Geomaterials.} The concepts of mechanical groups and environmental training together point toward a broader principle: geomaterials possess memory.
 In this context, memory geomaterials are Earth-mediated composites that retain the imprint of past physical, chemical, and biological conditions, which in turn shape their present and future mechanical responses; this encoded memory can be retained and retrieved.
 This idea aligns with the emerging notion of soil memory in earth system science, where soils are seen as dynamic recorders of past influences such as droughts, floods, wildfires, and land-use changes, as well as endogenous processes like microbial turnover and organic matter decomposition \cite{targulian2019soil,canarini2021ecological}.
 Memory in geomaterials is encoded at multiple levels.
 Abiotic carriers include mineral assemblages, pore structures, and residual organic matter, each reflecting past environmental perturbations.
 Biotic carriers such as microbial communities, worms, and higher fauna imprint memory through adaptation, compositional shifts, and functional diversification.
 Relic DNA, extracellular polymeric substances, and humus chemistry further provide molecular archives of past environmental conditions.
 These carriers operate across time (and length) scales ranging from hours (e.g., wet–dry cycles) to millennia (e.g., mineral transformations), embedding persistence and resilience into the geomaterial fabric \cite{canarini2021ecological,rahmati2023soil,li2019legacy}.